linkerd/linkerd2/grafana/README.md

 The `grafana/dashboards` directory contains the same dashboard definitions published under <https://grafana.com/orgs/linkerd>.
 Please keep them in sync when making any changes.
-After logging into grafana.com (using the buoyant account), the dashboards can be managed under Org Settings -> My Dashboards.
+After logging into grafana.com (using the linkerd account), the dashboards can be managed under Org Settings -> My Dashboards.